A Note from RJ

 That is part of why I have grown so careful with advice.
 Advice tends to assume the problem is a missing instruction.
 But most of what burdens people is not a missing instruction.
 It is a structure that has not yet been seen — a pattern of avoidance, an identity built around protection, an emotional life shaped by old meanings, a set of defenses that once made sense and later began to constrict.
 People are rarely changed by being told what to do.
 They are changed by conditions, by relationships, by loss, by the slow moment when a pattern finally becomes visible.

-A little of where this came from.
-I was born in Miami and raised in both Miami and Colorado.
-My education moved through psychology, education, theology, and finally doctoral work in psychology.
-For a long time those seemed like separate chapters; looking back, they were one question wearing different clothes — how people make meaning, how they organize experience, how they suffer, how they change.
-Some of my earlier writing carried the language of the worlds I was moving through then.
-It was more pastoral, more instructional, closer to what might now be called self-help.
+A little of where this came from: I was born in Miami and raised in both Miami and Colorado.
+My study moved through psychology, education, theology and philosophy, and those have stayed with me ever since.
+For a long time those seemed like separate chapters; looking back, they were one question wearing different clothes: how people make meaning, how they organize experience, how they suffer, how they change.
+Some of my earliest writing carried the language of the worlds I was moving through then; more pastoral, more instructional, closer to what would now be called self-help than to anything I write today.
 That voice was sincere.
 I do not disown it; I understand it as an earlier form of the same concern.
-As the patterns that became Psychological Architecture grew clearer, the writing changed — less exhortation, more structure, less interest in telling people what to do and more in describing what they were already living inside.
+What changed was not sincerity but form: as the patterns that became Psychological Architecture grew clearer, the later work stopped exhorting and began describing; less interest in telling people what to do, more in describing what they were already living inside.
+The scholarly record behind it — the formal framework, the research, and how the work developed — is set out on the About page.

 I have always been someone who gathers and keeps.
-Old books, photographs, notes, letters, fragments of memory, earlier versions of ideas — things that disappear if no one takes the time to hold onto them.
+Old books, photographs, notes, letters, fragments of memory, earlier versions of ideas; things that disappear if no one takes the time to hold onto them.
 That impulse is personal, but it has become intellectual too.
-In recent years, as I approach sixty and enter my seventh decade, it has sharpened into something more deliberate.
-The question is no longer only what else I can write.
-It is what should be kept.
+In recent years, as I approach sixty and look toward my seventh decade, it has sharpened into something more deliberate.
+The question is no longer about expansion, about simply adding more to the volume of work.
+It is about what deserves to be preserved and kept.
 So I have spent this time recovering and reassembling work from across my life: manuscripts, journals, academic papers, correspondence, early publications, forgotten drafts, even childhood records and school assignments.
 Some of it began when I was first entering adulthood.
 Some has only recently become mature enough to publish.

 I live a quiet life, and I always have.
 I am an introvert and a homebody.
-I can manage a classroom or a lecture well enough, but my natural element is stillness.
+I can manage large groups, a classroom or a lecture well enough, but my natural element is stillness.
 I live with Pepper, a parrot who has been with me a very long time and whose temperament is much like mine — watchful, quiet, content with a peaceful room.
-The days are simple.
-I read, I write, I teach when I am called to, and I spend most of my hours assembling this work.
+The days are simple: I work, I read, I write, I teach when I am called to, and I spend most of my hours writing and assembling this work.

 As I write this, I have been single for several years now.
 I do not say that as a complaint or as something missing.
 The truth is closer to the opposite.
-Our culture carries a quiet insistence that to be alone is to be incomplete — that a life is something you are supposed to do in tandem, and that solitude is a waiting room you sit in until the real thing arrives.
+Our culture carries a quiet insistence that to be alone is to be incomplete, that a life is something you are supposed to do in tandem, and that solitude is a waiting room you sit in until the real thing arrives.
 I have not found that to be true.
-The solitude of being single has been, for me, a kind of blessing few people recognize, and one that is harder to bear than most expect.
-It gave me the condition the work needed — time to return to old material, to reach people from earlier chapters of my life, to revise what needed revising and release what was ready, to build something more durable than a stream of passing commentary.
+The solitude of being single has been, for me, a kind of blessing few people recognize.
+Most people are afraid of that kind of solitude.
+They fill it, move through it quickly, keep busy against it.
+I have not.
+I have traveled the world and seen a great deal of it, and what I want now is exactly this: for me, solitude feels like being home.
+It is the reading and the writing, the care of a home I love, the ordering of things, the slow planning of days, the hours spent in beautiful places.
+The work has grown out of it too, but it is not the reason.
 The solitude has not felt empty.
 It has felt like time.

 That is not to diminish what came before it.
-The relationships I have had gave me something solitude never could — a social life, a wider world, people and places and experiences I would never have sought on my own.
+The relationships I have had gave me something solitude never could.
+Some gave me intimacy, the experience of being known, of being changed by another person.
+Others gave me a wider world, people and places and experiences I would never have sought on my own.
 Many of those connections have faded now into memory, but my gratitude for them has not.
 I carry a deep and lasting love for the people who moved through my life and gave me the gift of themselves.
 They are part of how I became who I am, and part of what I now have the quiet to understand.

 I have no children.
 My nieces and nephews grew up in other states, and much of the family history I carry was never passed down in the usual ways.
-That has made me think differently about legacy — not legacy as monument, but legacy as preservation.
+When my mother died in February of 2026, that fact became sharper: a great deal of what she knew went with her, unrecorded, and I felt how quietly a life's accumulated meaning can disappear when no one sets it down.
+In the quiet of that loss, I have come to think differently about legacy; not legacy as monument, but legacy as preservation.
 A life accumulates stories, questions, losses, loyalties, failures, recoveries, unfinished meanings.
 If they are never given form, they simply vanish.
 This body of work is one of the ways I have tried to give form to what would otherwise disappear, and to leave something that stays coherent and usable after the present moment has passed.

 I have no interest in building a persona around the work, or in becoming an influencer of any kind.
 I am interested in building the work.
 This site is not a platform for reaction or performance or visibility.
 It is an archive, a study, a record of a long inquiry, and it is organized for return rather than for speed.
 You are not meant to consume it all at once.
 You are meant to enter it, leave it, and come back — when a new experience arrives that you want to understand, when something unsettles you and you find yourself wanting to know the psychology beneath it, when one of these ideas suddenly takes on a meaning it did not have before.
 The site is meant to be used that way: as a resource you return to, not a thing you finish.